bdrelling/bdrelling/README.md

 I'm Brian Drelling (he/him).

+I work at [Medly](https://medly.com/) as the Software Development Manager for the Mobile team.

 You'll typically find me working on Swift projects spanning Apple platform, server-side, and command-line development.
 I simply can't get enough Swift!

 You can learn more about me by checking out my full [README](https://github.com/bdrelling/README).